Ayrgedmar/ayrgedmar.github.io/cv.md

 <h4>Level designer</h4>
 Dec 2023 - Oct 2024

-Участие в создании PC моба шутера.
+Worked on a PC MOBA shooter project.
-Вместе с командой разрабатывали дизайн карт, опираясь на существующие проекты Overwatch 2, Team Fortress 2, Paladins.
+Together with the team, we developed map designs inspired by titles such as Overwatch 2, Team Fortress 2, and Paladins.

-Разработал 4 карты от схемы до вайтбокса для разных гейммодов.
+I designed 4 maps from layout concepts to whiteboxing, across different game modes.

 <ul>
 <li>Level Design Documentation for Artists</li>